Erethon/synnefo/docs/install-guide-centos.rst

 Installation of Pithos on node2
 ===============================

-To install Pithos, grab the packages from our repository (make sure  you made the additions needed in your ``/etc/apt/sources.list`` file, as described previously), by running:
+To install Pithos, grab the packages from our repository (make sure you added our repo, as described previously), by running:

 .. code-block:: console

-   # apt-get install snf-pithos-app snf-pithos-backend
+   # yum install snf-pithos-app snf-pithos-backend

 Now, install the pithos web interface:

 .. code-block:: console

-   # apt-get install snf-pithos-webclient
+   # yum install snf-pithos-webclient

 This package provides the standalone Pithos web client.
 The web client is the web UI for Pithos and will be accessible by clicking "Pithos" on the Astakos